-Water and Weight Loss
+Drink Water for Weight Loss

 How Water Supports Fat Loss

-How Many Glasses Do You Need?
+How Many Glasses Are Needed?

 If plain water is just too plain, use herbs, veggies and fruit to add natural flavor.
 Make your own spa water to drink throughout the day by filling a pitcher with water and ice and adding slices of cucumber and mint, lemon and oranges or strawberries and limes.
 If you like bubbles in your liquids, seltzer water works just fine.
 Add flavor with a spritz of lemon or drop of 100-percent cranberry juice.

-- Obesity: Efficacy of Water Preloading Before Main Meals as a Strategy for Weight Loss in Primary Care Patients with Obesity: RCT
+- Obesity: "Efficacy of Water Preloading Before Main Meals as a Strategy for Weight Loss in Primary Care Patients With Obesity: RCT"

-- Clemson Cooperative Extension: Fluid Needs
+- Clemson Cooperative Extension: "Fluid Needs"